funinkina/spectacle-ocr-screenshot/README.md

 ### From Packages

-Packages are not yet available.
-You can build from source for now.
+You can download the pre-built packages from the [Releases Page](https://github.com/funinkina/spectacle-ocr-screenshot/releases/).

 ### Building from Source